ruggeri/tech-notes/randos/automotive/all-wheel-drive.md

   The front wheels can spin freely and independently.
 - But let's go back to the 4WD.
 It will have a front axle.
 It might not have a differential at the front, though.
-- You want to switch it rom RWD to 4WD mode.
+- You want to switch it from RWD to 4WD mode.
 The 4WD is going to lock the front and rear axles.
 Now all wheels are locked together.
 - Question: if theres no differential up front, how do the front wheels navigate turns without binding in RWD mode?